10 May, 2023

 We may not have always called them “project managers,” but since the building of the pyramids, someone had to do the planning, budgeting and delegating responsibilities that laid the groundwork for the career.
 In recent years, project management has become a distinct profession in which many find success.
-New positions are emerging so fast, the Project Management Institute found that job growth exceeded earlier projections for 2020 by 2017.
+New positions are emerging so fast, the Project Management Institute found that 25 million new project managers will be required to fulfill global talent demands between 2021 and 2030.
 Whether you’re beginning your research into a possible career change or gearing up for a new position, it’s important to have a basic understanding of this fast-growing occupation.

-As the name suggests, project managers are in charge of projects from initiation to close, making sure the work gets done efficiently and satisfactorily.
+As the name suggests, project managers are responsible for projects from initiation to close, making sure the work gets done efficiently and satisfactorily.
 As team leaders with day-to-day schedules that are constantly changing, a static project manager job description would be hard to come by.
 Days can be filled with planning the project process, creating a budget, managing a team or communicating with clients.

 Project managers span across a wide range of industries from engineering to financial services.
 Every company wants to keep costs down without lowering standards, and project managers help make this possible.